S3-working-group/s3-practical-guide/docs/all.md

 _Proposal Forming_ may also be used by an individual.

 ##### Proposal Forming Steps

-**Consent to driver:** Briefly present the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</a>. _Is this driver relevant for us to respond to?
-Are there any essential amendments to what has been presented?_
+**1. Present and Consent to Driver and Requirement:** Check the driver and requirement is summarized clearly enough and is relevant for the group to respond to.

-**Deepen shared understanding of driver:** invite essential questions to understand the driver in more detail.
+**2. Questions about the driver and Requirement:** Deepen individual and shared understanding of the driver and Requirement.

-**Collect considerations** phrased as questions relating to possible solutions.
-Questions either reveal constraints (information gathering questions) or possibilities (generative questions).

-**Answer** any information gathering questions if possible.

-**Prioritize** considerations.

-**Gather ideas** as possible ingredients for a proposal.

-**Design a proposal** for addressing the driver considering the creative ideas and information gathered so far.
-This is usually done by a smaller group of "tuners".

-##### Choosing Tuners

-Consider:
+**3. Considerations as questions:** Collect any considerations you have in relation to possible solutions.
+Record them in the form of questions.

+**4. Answer information gathering questions:** Gather any information regarding constraints and specific details that are worthwhile to consider.

+**5. Prioritize generative questions:** Identify priority considerations to clarify which are more or less important to consider when forming the proposal.

+**6. Collect ideas:** Generate and record ideas about how to respond to the driver and fulfill the determined requirement.

+**7. Choose tuners:** Delegate responsibility for putting together a proposal, to 2-3 people (tuners).

+When choosing Tuners, consider expertise, outside view, and inspiration, and the following questions:

 -   who should be there?
 -   who wants to be there?
 -   who else may have a valuable contribution to make?
--   consider expertise, outside view, and inspiration

 Between two and three tuners is usually appropriate.
-Check for any objections to the proposed tuner(s).
+Remember to check for any objections to the proposed tuner(s).

+**8. Design proposal:** The Tuners design a proposal.A well written proposal usually includes:

+-   the Driver it responds to
+-   the proposal text - what, how, rationale, etc.
+-   who will be responsible for what - for overseeing its application / implementation
+-   evaluation date or frequency - when the future agreement will be reviewed
+-   evaluation criteria - to measure / determine the success or effectiveness of the decision
+-   (a due date if necessary)

 ![Proposal forming process](img/agreements/proposal-forming.png)